KieranBest/Final-Year-Project/Documentation.md

 - As a user the application must clearly define if I’ve pressed the correct key or not.
 - As a user the application must be a plug in and play application, and not require me to install multiple drivers to run.
 - As a user the application must develop my understanding by progressing to a harder difficulty.
-- As a user the application must be visually appealing and not
+- As a user the application must be visually appealing

 #### Design